javascript-2020/cctv/scan-video-file-with-ml5-person-detection/simple/readme.md

-      this version uses a server to stream a single video file referenced in server.js to the browser
+      this version uses a server to stream a video file to the browser

       initially developed for posting within stackoverflow javascript chat simply as something of interest